The Best Multisport Watches Compared

 Polar Vantage M

-For instance, the Polar Vantage M still has an integrated heart rate sensor, 24/7 activity tracking, built-in barometer, Polar’s Training Recovery Pro feature, plus Strava compatibility.
+Features include integrated heart rate monitoring, 24/7 activity tracking, a built-in barometer, Polar’s Training Recovery Pro tools, and Strava compatibility.

 Garmin Instinct